Water (WR)

 Water conservation program and implementation

-Rajamangala University of Technology Phra Nakhon (RMUTP) has implemented a comprehensive policy aimed at enhancing water conservation across its campuses.
-This policy mandates that all newly constructed or renovated buildings integrate systems for rainwater harvesting and include backup water storage tanks.
-These measures are designed to ensure efficient water management and reduce reliance on external water sources.
+Rajamangala University of Technology Phra Nakhon (RMUTP) has adopted a comprehensive water conservation policy to promote sustainable practices across all campuses.
+This policy mandates that every newly constructed or renovated building must incorporate rainwater harvesting systems and backup water storage tanks.
+These systems are intended to optimize water use efficiency and reduce dependence on municipal or external water supplies.

 Based on our location, Rajamangala University of Technology Phra Nakhon does not focus on water recycling.